bashiimalsha/IVORY-DENTAL-appointment-management-/README.md

 This project was developed using the following tools and frameworks to ensure a streamlined and efficient development process:

-Git: For version control and collaboration.
+- Git: For version control and collaboration.
-Visual Studio Code: As the primary code editor.
+- Visual Studio Code: As the primary code editor.
-Postman: For testing API endpoints.
+- Postman: For testing API endpoints.
-Heroku: For deployment and hosting of the application.

 ## Getting Started